-Did you just build a composite deck?
-Learn how to build a large DIY outdoor patio dining table out of Trex decking.
-We absolutely love that this outdoor DIY project used some materials we already had.
+Did you recently build a composite deck?
+Use your leftover Trex decking boards to build a large DIY outdoor patio dining table.
+The best part about this DIY project was that it used some materials we already had.

 *Disclosure: I only recommend products I would use myself and all opinions expressed here are our own.
 This post may contain affiliate links that at no additional cost to you, I may earn a small commission.
 Read our full privacy policy.